-A concern is a verbal or written expression of dissatisfaction and a grievance is a wrong or injustice.
-Concerns and/or grievances can be brought forth by students, educators and Simulation Lab staff.
-There are a variety of methods in which an individual can express their concerns and grievances, including verbal or written communication, or through the annual LRC survey.
+A concern is a verbal or written expression of dissatisfaction, and a grievance is a wrong or injustice.
+Concerns and/or grievances can be brought forth by students, educators, and Simulation Lab staff.
+There are a variety of methods by which an individual can express their concerns and grievances, including verbal or written communication, or through the annual LRC survey.
 Specific issues should be addressed with the individual source of concern whenever possible.
-If satisfactory resolution is not achieved, the complaint or grievance is taken to the next step in the chain of command.
-The chain of command for the

-Simulation Program is as follows: Simulation lab staff (if supply/equipment issues), Simulation Educator, Semester Coordinator, Simulation Program Coordinator, BSN Coordinator, Department Head, Associate Dean, and Dean.
-The Simulation Program will make every effort to appropriately address concerns and grievances.
-Student grievances with academic decisions such as awarding of grades or exam results will be managed according to the UL Department of Nursing Appeal of Grades policy (see student handbook).
+If a satisfactory resolution is not achieved, the complaint or grievance is taken to the next step in the chain of command.
+The chain of command for the Simulation Program is as follows: Simulation lab staff (supply/equipment issues), Simulation Educator, Semester Coordinator, Simulation Program Coordinator, BSN Coordinator, Department Head, Associate Dean, and Dean.
+The Simulation Program will make every effort to address concerns and grievances appropriately.
+Student grievances with academic decisions such as awarding of grades or exam results will be managed according to the UL LHC Group · Myers School of Nursing Appeal of Grades policy (see student handbook).

-M. Simulation Policy and Procedure Development, Revision, and Approval
+1.15.
+Simulation Policy and Procedure Development, Revision, and Approval

-The Simulation Policy and Procedure Manual is developed, revised and approved by the UL Lafayette Department of Nursing Simulation Committee, and Department and College administration.
+The Simulation Policy and Procedure Manual is developed, revised, and approved by the UL Lafayette LHC Group · School of Nursing Simulation Committee, and administration.
 The Policy and Procedure Manual is reviewed annually by the Simulation Committee for necessary revisions and updates.
-Policy and Procedure Manual review is a standing agenda item for the first Simulation Committee Meeting of each academic year.
+Policy and Procedure Manual review is a standing agenda item for the first Simulation Committee meeting of each academic year.

-II.
-GENERAL SIMULATION LAB POLICIES & PROCEDURES
+Section 2: GENERAL SIMULATION LAB POLICIES & PROCEDURES

-A. Physical Description
+2.1.
+Physical Description

 Location - The main facility is located on the second floor of VL Wharton Hall.
-All Department of Nursing classrooms, lab facilities and educator and administrative offices are in Wharton Hall.
+All LHC Group · Myers School of Nursing classrooms, lab facilities, and educator and administrative offices are in Wharton Hall.

 Hours of Operation and After-Hours Access - The Simulation Labs are open to student and faculty use from 8:00 am to 4:30 pm Monday through Thursday and Friday from 8:00 am to 12:00 pm.
-After hours and weekend access must be approved in advance by the Simulation Lab staff and the Department Head before a simulation event can be scheduled.
-After hours use of the Simulation Labs is limited to individuals and groups actively participating in a program approved by the Department of Nursing.
+After-hours and weekend access must be approved in advance by the Simulation Lab staff and the Department Head before a simulation event can be scheduled.
+After-hours use of the Simulation Labs is limited to individuals and groups actively participating in a program approved by the LHC Group · Myers School of Nursing.

-B. Equipment and Supply Inventory
+2.2 Equipment and Supply Inventory

-It is the policy of the UL Lafayette Department of Nursing Simulation Program to maintain and update facilities and equipment based on an inventory of usage.
+It is the policy of the UL Lafayette LHC Group · Myers School of Nursing Simulation Program to maintain and update facilities and equipment based on an inventory of usage.
 The Simulation Lab staff replenishes equipment and supplies as necessary to meet the needs of users.
 The Simulation Lab staff orders software, equipment, medical supplies, etc.; maintains proper functioning of equipment, and troubleshoots and resolves technical issues.